Eastern Freeway (Mumbai): Future plans

 The Mumbai Metropolitan Region Development Authority plans to extend the southern arm of the freeway by building a 1.5 kilometer extension from Orange Gate, where it currently ends to Mint Road.
 It is looking at the costs involved as well as the number of lanes of traffic possible.

+Vehicle Restrictions

+Due to safety reasons, the Eastern Freeway does not permit entry of two-wheelers, three-wheelers, and heavy vehicles, with the exception of public buses, with speed limits set at 80 km/h(50 mph).
+The ban of two-wheelers also extend to bicyclists, who are also penalized under the Bombay Police Act 1951, though many of the riders are given warnings or use the Motor Vehicles Act, which has no provisions to penalize bicyclists.

 Bus services

-Several bus services use to operate on the Eastern Freeway but now it is discontinued, mostly connecting the Eastern and Harbour Suburbs with South Mumbai and further down to Navi Mumbai.
-Brihanmumbai Electric Supply and Transport (BEST) operates service from Electric House, Colaba Bus station to Anushakti Nagar Bus Station C21 Express via the Eastern Freeway.
+Several bus services used to operate on the Eastern Freeway but now are discontinued, mostly connecting the Eastern and Harbour Suburbs with South Mumbai and further down to Navi Mumbai.
+Brihanmumbai Electric Supply and Transport (BEST) operates service from Electric House, Colaba Bus station to Anushakti Nagar Bus Station C21 Express and A26 via the Eastern Freeway.
 The Maharashtra State Road Transport Corporation (MSRTC) operates 2x2 seating buses on the freeway.

 The MSRTC began running AC buses from Panvel to Mantralaya on 23 September 2013, marking the first time that AC buses plied on the Eastern Freeway.
 AC buses to South Mumbai had been operated by the NMMT prior to MSRTC's service, but the latter was the first time that buses took the Eastern Freeway route.